pearmini/colorfu/readme.md

 ![fu](https://i.loli.net/2021/11/08/shFjeYXUEgGJ5AZ.png)

-What it if you can use more colors and more words to express more?
+What it if you can use more colors and more words to express more feelings?
 Not only can you make your wallpapers beautiful, but also make them meaningful.

 ![good mode](https://i.loli.net/2021/11/08/kdPIX5V2WxhoGeR.png)

 ## Features

-1. There are some interesting color pallette for you to help you express your feelings.
+1. There are some interesting color pallettes for you to help you express your feelings.

 ![color store](https://i.loli.net/2021/11/08/tHmdewQEgbDnikR.png)